During our more than 10 years on the road, we’ve found some of the cheapest places to live in the world, while enjoying an amazing lifestyle.

 And, check out this post from our friend Rachel who shares what a day in the life of an expat in Goa looks like.

-China is probably one of the most underrated backpacking destinations on Earth, but what about as a place to live?
-We spent over a year living and teaching English in the beautiful city of Yangzhou in eastern China.
+China is probably one of the most underrated backpacking destinations on Earth, but what about the fact that it’s also one of the cheapest places to live?
+We spent over a year living and teaching English in the city of Yangzhou in eastern China.

 Dining out in China is really cheap.
 You can usually have a filling meal for under $5 in a restaurant, while some delicious street food meals (like dumplings, cold noodles and stir fry) can sometimes be found for $2 or less.